datalad-handbook/book/docs/usecases/external_collaboration.rst

    $ datalad rerun runme

+Finally, the data provider would share the resulting outputs back to the external collaborator.
 .. rubric:: Footnotes

 .. [#f1] When would it be useful to have simulated data?
 For example for variable names or data ranges in tabular data.
 This way, external collaborators know that their scripts need to extract the columns "``age``", "``cortisol_morning``" and "``cortisol_evening``", and that a value of "``-2``" denotes missing data that should be filtered out.